sammyCHY/devops_project/Creating-AWS-Resources-with-Functions-and-Introducing-Arrays/AWS-Resources-Function&Arrays.md

 create_s3_buckets() \{
 ```

 - Here, I define a variable named company and assign it the value "datawise".
-This varaible will serve as the prefix for all S3 bucket names, ensuring their uniqueness.
-You should replace ***datawise*** with any other company name of my choice or any other unique identifier.
+This variable will serve as the prefix for all S3 bucket names, ensuring their uniqueness.
+I should replace ***datawise*** with any other company name of my choice or any other unique identifier.
 This is because S3 buckets **Must** be unique globally.

 ```
 # Define a company name as prefix